keemax/blackjack-new/README.md

 To run, simply clone this repo and run `python application.py` from the root folder.
 If you're missing dependencies, you may install them with PIP.

 you should only need flask:
 Flask==0.10.1	`pip install Flask`

-If you are unfamiliar with blackjack, try starting [here](http://wizardofodds.com/games/blackjack/basics/#toc-Rules) (hint: even if you know all the rules, that website is very useful for all kinds of strategy tips)
+If you are unfamiliar with blackjack, try starting [here](http://wizardofodds.com/games/blackjack/basics/#toc-Rules)
+(hint: even if you know all the rules, that website is very useful for all kinds of strategy tips)

 The goal of the challenge is to create a working client that can run through several rounds against the dealer without any hiccups.
 Once you have a basic client working, if time allows, try to add strategy to your player to improve its performance.

 ## Rules
-This is a simplified version of blackjack... here are the rules
+This is a simplified version of blackjack... here are the rules:
 * No splitting (this is the biggest difference from casino blackjack, I realize it hurts your odds, but it greatly simplifies the game)
 * No insurance
 * You may surrender (only on your first 2 cards)
 * Single deck
 * Dealer hits on soft 17
 * Blackjack pays out 3:2
 * Double down on any hand (only on your first 2 cards)
 * Dealer doesn't peek for blackjack

 ## API reference

 ### POST /player
-##### register new player
+##### Register new player with provided name.
+Gives you 1000 chips to start and assigns you to a game.
 ##### parameters: `name`